rescript-react-native/rescript-react-native.github.io/docs/button.md

 ---
 id: button
 title: Button
+wip: true
 ---

 A basic button component that should render nicely on any platform.
 Supports a minimal level of customization.

-If this button doesn't look right for your app, you can build your own button using [TouchableOpacity](touchableopacity) or [TouchableWithoutFeedback](touchablewithoutfeedback).
+If this button doesn't look right for your app, you can build your own button using [Pressable](pressable).

 ```res
 <Button